-You can use a comment anywhere within an ij command and as permitted by the underlying connection within SQL commands.
+You can use a double dash to create a comment anywhere within an ij command line and as permitted by the underlying connection within SQL commands.
 The comment is ended at the first new line encountered in the text.

 Comments are ignored on input and have no effect on the output displayed.